Alex Smithies

+Smithies joined Leicester City in 2022.
+He made no appearances for the club and retired due to injury in 2024.

 Early life

 Smithies was born in Huddersfield, West Yorkshire.
 He grew up in Golcar, in the Colne Valley area of Huddersfield.
 He attended Colne Valley High School, Linthwaite.
 He grew up supporting Huddersfield Town.
 Smithies previously played football for Westend Juniors in Huddersfield's local leagues, and he joined the Huddersfield Town academy at the age of 8.